JowlFadhli/PetroML--SegyReader/README.md

 <img width="287" alt="image" src="https://user-images.githubusercontent.com/93107581/162869424-32757585-d673-4cd5-ac8b-ba11b43583a7.png">

-ii.
 Next step involves deeper trace header data investigation and the code below can be use to give basic statistics of each byte position in a pandas.dataframe format.

 ```
 from segysak.segy import segy_header_scan